HammyPig/blog/source/index.md

 # Home

 Hello and welcome to my website!

-I created this website after the realisation of two things:
+I created this after the realisation of two things:

-1. Storing knowledge is easier than rediscovering it from scratch.
+1. Storing and reusing knowledge is easier than rediscovering it from scratch.
 1. It is hard to go alone in this world.

-To create a central hub which records the best of my knowledge is useful as it then provides the following solutions:

-1. I can always relearn things which I have forgotten.
+With this in mind, a website allows me to:

+- Store and continuously iterate on the best of my knowledge.
-1. Having it accessible to others means that we can each learn from each other in our common quest of improving our lives.
+- Easily share ideas with others, where we can all then learn from each other in our common quest to improve our lives.

 With all that being said, please feel free to browse my posts found below.
 Thank you for visiting :)